All non-residents travelling to NZ need a travel visa.

 Yes – Good quality Gortex rainwear is important especially mountain hunting.
 Should you wish us to order you Swazi raingear, let us know in advance and we can have it here on your arrival.

 Yes, but only at Leithen Valley if you desire or the terrain is inaccessible to 4WD vehicles.

 This depends on the area that you hunt.
 Generally the temperatures are mild, but you should expect rain, especially at Leithen Valley.
 Snow and wind are more likely for our mountain hunts.

-Yes, if your guide is prepared to go the extra mile and give you a successful and enjoyable hunt, it is worth showing your appreciation.
-Guiding is seasonable employment, and as hunters we can’t do without them.
-Tipping keeps good guides in the industry.
+Yes, if your guide and cooks are prepared to go the extra mile and give you a successful and enjoyable hunt, it is worth showing your appreciation.
+Guiding and cooking is seasonal employment, and as hunters we can’t do without them.
+Tipping keeps good guides and cooks in the industry.

 We take your trophies to a reputable expediting firm where they will prepare them for export.

 There are options to get mounted in NZ before export or to be prepared for your local taxidermist back home.